kulics/koral/book-en/document.md

 #
 ```
 ## Definition
-We can create a new variable simply by using the `id:type` statement.
+We can create a new variable simply by using the `id type` statement.

 E.g:
 ```
-A: int
+A int
 ```
 This will create an identifier for the name on the left and define it as the type on the right, in which case the identifier is a null value.